yurivampire/yurivampire/README.md

 ------------

-since its about our brother ...
-SPREAD THE WORD [read](https://rentry.co/t8bmgnxp) + credits to @V1NCENSE on gh
+SPREAD THE WORD [read](https://rentry.co/t8bmgnxp) + credits to @V1NCENSE on gh . you guys are DISGUSTING

 <!---